laristra/wonton/doc/concepts.md

 ### State Wrappers
 There is no equivalent of AuxMeshTopology for state wrappers.
-This is simply because the requirements of a state manager are much less intense than those of the mesh framework.
-In particular, the state wrappers only need to know how to add data, get data, and query things like the size of the data and where the data lives (Wonton::CELL or Wonton::NODE).
+This is simply because the requirements of a state manager are much less than those of the mesh framework.
+In particular, the state wrappers need to know how to add data, get data, and query things like the size of the data and where the data lives (Wonton::CELL or Wonton::NODE).

 ## Types